Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/u2f/desktop-login.rst

 6. **Backup**

-   This step is optional, however it is advised to have a backup Nitrokey in the case of loss, theft or destruction of your Nitrokey FIDO.
+   This step is optional, however it is advised to have a backup Nitrokey in the case of loss, theft or destruction of your primary Nitrokey.

    To set up a backup key, repeat the procedure above, and use ``pamu2fcfg -n``.
 This will omit the ``<username>`` field, and the output can be appended to the line with your ``<username>`` like this: